Muaaz-Anwar/Electric-Expert/README.md

 # Electric-Expert
-Electric Expert: A sleek business site for electrical contractors.
+Electric Expert: A sleek business site for electrical contractors based in the USA.
 Showcase expertise, services, and projects.
-Seamless contact forms, informative blogs.
+Seamless contact forms, and informative blogs.
 Responsive design for optimal user experience.